adamspeirs/adamspeirs.github.io/about.md

 I hold a Bachelor of Arts in English Literature with a minor in Linguistics, and a Masters of Library and Information Science: Archives, Preservation, and Records Management from the University of Pittsburgh School of Information Science.

-I am currently serving on the board of [ArtHyve](https://www.arthyve.org), a nonprofit community archives focused on artists local to the Denver area.

 A few areas of research interest and specialization that are worth highlighting:

 * Digital Preservation